3aHyga/hscrubber/README.md

  * '-' a tag will be removed, if its containment matches to the specified rule;

- * '^' containment of a tag will be added to containment of the parent tag, if containment of the tag matches to the specified rule, or if the rule isn't defined.
+ * '^' containment of a tag will be added to containment of the parent tag, if containment of the tag matches to the specified rule, or if the rule isn't defined;

+ * '%' sets the attributes order in the output file.
+The attributes is writing via comma.

 The keys are ranged according to priority their analysing.
 The '@' symbol necessarily outruns each of the keys.